Emotional Intelligence

 Key Takeaways

-- Emotional intelligence is the art of understanding and directing emotions effectively.
+- Emotional intelligence involves understanding and managing emotions efficiently.

-- It encompasses self-awareness and self-management, social awareness, and relationship management.
+- It encompasses self-awareness and self-management as well as social awareness and managing relationships.

 - The ability to be emotionally intelligent is essential for the communication process, relationships, decision-making and leadership.